Monotonous subsequences and the descent process of invariant random permutations: Introduction and statement of results

 exists. \cite{MR0480398} proved that this limit is equal to $2$.
 The asymptotic fluctuations were studied by Baik, Deift and Johansson.
 They proved the following result: \begin{theorem} \citep*{Baik1999} If $\sigma_n$ is a random permutation with the uniform distribution on $\mathfrak{S}_n$ then

 where $F_2$ is the cumulative distribution function of the Tracy-Widom distribution. \end{theorem} The Tracy-Widom distribution appears in many problems of random growth, integrable probability and as the distribution of the rescaled largest eigenvalue of many models of random matrices \citep*{doi:10.1142/S2010326311300014,2012arXiv1212.3351B}. $F_2$ can be expressed as the Fredholm determinant of the Airy kernel on $L^2(s,\infty)$, as well as in terms of the Hastings-McLeod solution of the Painlevé II equation \citep*{tracy1994}.
-Those problems are known as a part of the {Kardar-Parisi-Zhang dimension 1+1 universality class}. \paragraph*{} This work's first aim is to study the limiting behaviour of other distributions of random permutations, in particular, to prove a similar result to that of Baik, Deift and Johansson (Theorem \ref{dbj}).
+Those problems are known as a part of the {Kardar-Parisi-Zhang dimension 1+1 universality class}.
+Apart the uniform case, \cite{Mueller2013} studied the longest increasing subsequence for Mallows distribution. \paragraph*{} This work's first aim is to study the limiting behaviour of other distributions of random permutations, in particular, to prove a similar result to that of Baik, Deift and Johansson (Theorem \ref{dbj}).
 More precisely, we are interested in a class of random permutations which are stable under conjugation for which we provide a sufficient condition to obtain the Tracy-Widom fluctuations.
-It includes the Ewens distributions and others distributions appearing in genetics, random fragmentations and coagulation processes \citep*{EWENS197287,10.2307/2984986,Kingman1,9780521867283}. \paragraph*{} For the remainder of this article, we denote by $(\sigma_n)_{n\geq 1}$ a sequence of random permutations with joint distribution $\mathbb{P}$ such that for all positive integer $n$, $\sigma_n \in \mathfrak{S}_n$.
+It includes the Ewens distributions and other distributions appearing in genetics, random fragmentations and coagulation processes \citep*{EWENS197287,10.2307/2984986,Kingman1,9780521867283}. \paragraph*{} For the remainder of this article, we denote by $(\sigma_n)_{n\geq 1}$ a sequence of random permutations with joint distribution $\mathbb{P}$ such that for all positive integer $n$, $\sigma_n \in \mathfrak{S}_n$.
 We denote by $\#(\sigma)$ the number of cycles of a permutation $\sigma$.
 For example, the identity of $\mathfrak{S}_n$ has $n$ cycles.
 We prove the following. \begin{theorem} Assume that the sequence of random permutations $(\sigma_n)_{n\geq 1}$ satisfies: \begin{itemize} \item For all positive integer $n$, $\sigma_n$ is stable under conjugation i.e. $\forall \sigma , \rho \in \mathfrak{S}_n$,

 \item The number of cycles is such that: For all $\varepsilon>0$,

 \end{itemize} Then for all $s \in \mathbb{R}$,

 \end{theorem} The idea of the proof we give in Subsection \ref{proof1} is to construct a coupling between any distribution satisfying these hypotheses and the uniform distribution in order to use Theorem \ref{dbj}.
 Let us illustrate {Theorem \ref{the1}} with the Ewens distributions that were introduced by \cite{EWENS197287} to describe the mutation of alleles. \begin{definition} Let $\theta$ be a non-negative real number.
 We say that a random permutation $\sigma_n$ follows the Ewens distribution with parameter $\theta$ if for all $\sigma \in \mathfrak{S}_n$,